Al3zama1/swe-notes/CCNA/35 - SNMP (Simple Network Management Protocol).md

 ```
 R1(config)#snmp-server host 192.168.1.1 version 2c Jeremy1
 ```
-* Specify the NMS version and community string to use with this server.
+* Specify the NMS, version ,and community string to use with this server.
-	* PC1 will be able to read information from R1, but it won't be able to use Set messages to make changes to R1.
+* PC1 will be able to read information from R1, but it won't be able to use Set messages to make changes to R1 as determined by the community string used.

 ```
 R1(config)#snmp-server enable traps snmp linkdown linkup
 R1(config)#snmp-server enable traps config
 ```
 * Configure the Trap types to send to the NMS
+	* Will be triggered when an interface goes down or up.
+	* Will be triggered when R1's configuration is changed.